 They carried food and presents to their depleted and depressed compatriots and many came back to their adopted homes with the cholera bacterium that has killed more than 2 755 of their children, brothers, sisters, mothers and fathers.

-As water expert Mike Muller noted in The Weekender, this outbreak has been spread by road—a symbol of the constant flow of humanity that is South and Southern Africa.
+As water expert Mike Muller noted in The Weekender, this outbreak has been spread by road — a symbol of the constant flow of humanity that is South and Southern Africa.
+It is an outcome of a rapid urbanisation and migration, which is the single biggest challenge facing the incoming government after this year’s election.
+And it shows why rural South Africa is often a forgotten country.

 The water source of most South Africans is still a tap in the yard, a neighbour’s tap, a water tank or a river; more than half of all households have a flushing or chemical toilet but too many still use pits, pit latrines, buckets and open water sources.
 Never mind apartheid South Africa, for many of our compatriots, rural life is still feudal life.